LiangqinRen/PrivacyPolicy/README.md

-Very Stupid Memorandum will only collect users' name to call them, we will not share the name with anyone else.
+Stupid Memo will collect users' personal information such as their names, addresses, phone numbers, and emails to help them remember this information.
+Stupid Memo will only store this information and reply to users when they ask them.
+Stupid Memo will not give this information to anyone else.